Housing benefit and Council Tax support - new claim

 Do not send original documents through the post.
 These can either be taken to your Local Housing Office, or brought to the Council House, Corporation Street, Derby DE1 2XG.

-You may have already made your claim for Housing Benefit and Council Tax Support when you applied for one of these benefits:
+You may have already made your claim for Housing Benefit and Council Tax Support when you applied for Pension Credit.

 Sometimes the Department for Work and Pensions may need to send you an extra application form to complete so that you can claim Housing Benefit and Council Tax Support.
 They will tell you if they are going to send you a form and where to send the form back to.

-If you are claiming as part of a couple where one of you is a pensioner and the other is of working age, the pensioner should be the claimant when making the claim.
-This is because the claim form will automatically do a “Better Buy” calculation during your claim to see if you would be better off receiving a Second Adult Rebate instead of Council Tax Support.
+If you are claiming as part of a couple where one of you is a pensioner and the other is of working age and you decide to make a claim with the Council, the pensioner should be the claimant when making the claim.
+This is because our claim form will automatically do a 'Better Buy' calculation during your claim to see if you would be better off receiving a Second Adult Rebate instead of Council Tax Support.